fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+There are two kinds of pain in this world: pain that hurts and pain that alters.

 The two most important days in your life are the day you were born and the day you find out why.
   Mark Twain